emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 "...." is HEX content repeated by display HEX decoder, not printed here for clarity.

 Press BTN1 to send a fixed ARP reply.
+Green &#x1f7e9 LED should blink each time BTN1 is pressed.

     01:56:24.564032 ARP, Reply 192.168.18.128 is-at 00:40:00:01:02:03, length 52
             0x0000:  ffff ffff ffff 0040 0001 0203 0806 0001  .......@........